Koosh0610/NCERT-Learning-Agent/README.md

 ## Limitations:
 1. As I am on free tier of Groq API, the pieline can process only one image at a time.
 Answer generation can be improved when more relevant images are given to the LLM.
-2. LLMs are poor writing complex xml code.
+2. LLMs are poor at writing complex xml code.
 Robust prompts need to written for better mindmaps or a small LORA finetuned LLM can be used for the same.
 At present, limited compute resources do not allow me to fine-tune for this task.
+Or, a LVLM can be used.

 We hope the NCERT AI Bot helps enhance your learning experience.
 Happy studying!